interlay/interbtc-spec/interbtc-spec/docs/source/economics/fees.rst

 - **Income**

   - Slashed collateral
-  - Use of PolkaBTC in applications
+  - Use of interbtc in applications

 - **Internal Cost**